-You may notice this year, that the main road entering Camp, located near our Adventure Center, has been enlarged to serve as an overflow parking lot for larger events held at Camp.
+Camp staff will be available to provide you clear direction on where to head during the check-in process.
+The main road entering Camp, located near our Adventure Center, has been enlarged to serve as an overflow parking lot for larger events held at Camp.
 During Sunday check-in and Saturday pick-up we recommend NOT parking in this lot unless instructed to do so by Camp staff.
 The walk into Camp from this lot is much longer and typically a closer parking spot is available.
 While we will continue to park cars in our upper maintenance lot, when in doubt, look for a Camp staff member, and they can direct you to an appropriate parking area.

 Food Allergies and Summer Camp

 Camp staff will make every effort to work closely with parents and campers to ensure a safe camping experience at all times.
 In order to help facilitate this process, we ask all parents/guardians to please clearly identify all food allergies that your child has, prior to attending Camp, that may cause a concern for your child while they are here.